ludoro/Matlab_project/README.md

 ## 2D

 Given a segment and a triangulated polygon, we need to understand if the segment "cuts" the polygon, if that is the case, we need to triangualte the cut figures.
-Images are worth many word:
+Images are worth many words:

 ![img](https://i.imgur.com/ffmdsdf.png)
 ![img](https://i.imgur.com/VCEAfhs.png)